henry-hz/erlang-trader/README.md

 will be a beautiful case on how you can modulate and scalate to multiple nodes, sharing responsability between processors, in a clean and elegant architecture.

-You can easily configure nodes to run in separate machines, so the Technical Analysis calculations could be done in another machine, and strategies only subscribes to receive signals.
+You can easily configure nodes to run in separate machines, so the Technical Analysis calculations could be done in other machines, and strategies only subscribes to receive signals.

-The "Services" I suggest from this begining:
+The "Services" I suggest from this begining (Every service should be an OTP application).

 1. Fix 4.4 Market Data Reader (we can do 1 process per instrument)
 2. OMS (The main order management system, spawn 1 process for every strategy)